Tour of the Simulation IDE

 Model Editing

-Networks and other components can be edited in the NED (NEtwork Description) editor graphically or in source mode.
+Components can be assembled to form compound modules and networks in the NED editor graphically or in source mode.
 Changes made in one representation are immediately reflected in the other.
-The NED language defines the appearance, parameters and connection points of module components (termed modules), and also the submodules and internal connections (netlist).
-NED has support for parametric topologies, interfaces, inheritance, hierarchical packages and many other language features necessary for creating and working with large model frameworks.
 The source editor offers live error markers, intelligent Content Assist, Go To Declaration, Inheritance View and other convenience features.

 C++ Editing